temporalio/documentation/docs-src/concepts/what-is-worker-versioning.md

 The primary use case for this feature is the deployment of incompatible changes to short-lived workflows.
 On Task Queues using this feature, the workflow starter does not need to know that there are new versions being introduced.
 New [Workflow Executions](/concepts/what-is-a-workflow-execution) will run using the new code in the newly deployed workers, and old (but still open) workflows will only be processed by workers with an appropriate version.
 Old workers may be decommissioned once there are no longer any open workflows using their version.

 For example if you have a workflow which never takes longer than a day to execute, a great strategy is to simply always assign a new Build ID to every new build of your worker and add it to the graph as the new default version.
 Because you know your workflow never takes more than a day to complete, you know that you'll never have to leave older workers running for more than a day once you've deployed the new version (assuming availability).
+You don't need to worry about removing old versions from the graph.
+Leaving them there is harmless (in fact, removing versions is not permitted).

 It's perfectly fine to do this with longer-lived workflows as well.
 Just be aware that you may need to keep multiple different versions of workers running while open workflows complete.